MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-domain-dominance.md

 Using WMI via the command line, try to create a process locally on the domain controller to create a user named "InsertedUser", with a password of: pa$$w0rd1.

-1. Open the Command Line, running in context of *SamiraA* from the **VictimPC**, execute the following:
+1. Open the Command Line, running in context of *SamiraA* from the **VictimPC**, execute the following command:

    ``` cmd
    wmic /node:ContosoDC process call create "net user /add InsertedUser pa$$w0rd1"